dnsue01/RickAndMortyReact/README.md

 ## 👀 Check it out here

   - 🚩 Click in characters or in episodes github pages bug
-  - 🚩 In the modal issue with azure key (Was temporal)
+  - 🚩 In the modal there is an issue with azure key (Was temporal)
   - [Check out the web]( https://dnsue01.github.io/RickAndMortyReact/)

 ## ❤ Figma